myles-lewis/locuszoomr/cran-comments.md

 0 errors | 0 warnings | 0 note

+* Bugfixes and improvements to plotting functions for the ggplot2 version

 * Fixed CRAN ERROR: in vignette added conditional `if(require())` for packages in Suggests